Sister Writes launched the Work Issue on November 19, 2019 at a packed event at Burdock in Toronto. Why did we devote an issue to women’s work?

 The idea for this issue goes back a decade to the first Sister Writes workshops at Sistering, a women’s agency in Toronto’s downtown west end.
 At that time, we were a fledgling creative writing program and I, being a young writer and novice teacher, relied on my listening skills.
 This turned out to be a good thing.
 Rather than lead the conversation, I listened to where it naturally led.
 I listened to how work emerged as a key theme, one that resonated with every woman in the room.

 The stories in this magazine are written by talented writers who find meaning in their work, battle injustices, and have wisdom.
 Why write about women’s work?
 So that we have a better understanding of what needs to be done to make work life better, for all women.
 By shining a light on women’s working lives, we open the door for change.
-Ready to read the magazine?
-You’ll find it here.
+Read the magazine here.